 - Flap reconstruction to transfer skin and tissue from a nearby location.

-Dr. Fusi and Dr. Craig have extensive training in innovative orthopedic reconstructive procedures that employ microsurgical techniques to maximize the durability and coverage to the injured area.
+Dr. Craig has extensive training in innovative orthopedic reconstructive procedures that employ microsurgical techniques to maximize the durability and coverage to the injured area.

 What Will Happen During the Orthopedic Reconstruction Surgery?

-With the information gathered from your consultation, Dr. Fusi and Dr. Craig will thoughtfully structure a treatment plan for your orthopedic reconstruction.
+With the information gathered from your consultation, Dr. Craig will thoughtfully structure a treatment plan for your orthopedic reconstruction.
 If the procedure is combined with your initial surgery, then they will discuss options with your orthopedic surgeon to arrive at the best possible outcome.
-On the day of your surgery, Dr. Fusi or Dr. Craig will:
+On the day of your surgery, Dr. Craig will: